1) Restructure your debt

 It’s a good solution if have a spare room but remember to stay safe by performing your due diligence especially if renting to a complete stranger.

 To reduce the risk, try reaching out to friends or family when looking for tenants.
-Alternatively, if your tenant is a stranger, do conduct a background check by asking for references, employment details, and perform a basic research of them online.
+Alternatively, if your tenant is a stranger, do conduct a background check by asking for references, and employment details, and perform basic research on them online.

-When dealing with a shortage of funds, it’s quite possible that you are simply living above your means.
-You can improve money matters by striping down to the bare minimum.
+When dealing with a shortage of funds, you may be simply living above your means.
+You can improve money matters by stripping down to the bare minimum.
 Here are some examples to help you trim redundancies and get a hold of cash flow issues:

 In addition to minimising overall expenses, look for more ways to bring in cash by: